 MS and Marijuana: The Story of a Skeptic Turned Believer

 I’ve waited to discuss a certain topic because it can be a rather sensitive issue to some folks.
 This issue is the use of marijuana to treat symptoms of multiple sclerosis.
 While some people still scoff at the idea of using this plant as medicine, I’m here to tell you that it’s been life-changing for me.
-With the legalization of marijuana becoming more and more prevalent across the country, it may be able to help you too.
+With the legalization of marijuana becoming more and more prevalent across the country, I want to share more about my experience.

 First off, I want to say that I was never really into recreational marijuana.
 I’m a guy who has always liked to party, but weed was just never my thing - my recreational intoxicant was alcohol.
 I never had anything against marijuana, it just didn’t “do it” for me.
 I’ve always held a strong dislike for smoking in general (though I was much more likely to give someone a pass if it was marijuana).
 So while I’d been around it enough, I didn’t really pursue it.